 At the end of each term all students who have not obtained permission to reside in College during the vacation, or to keep their room for Non-Residential Occupation, must remove all their personal belongings from their room when they vacate.
-This includes all items inside cupboards / wardrobes, under beds etc. and also any pots, pans, crockery and food stored in a personal or communal gyp room.
-Fridges must also be emptied.
+This includes all items inside cupboards / wardrobes, under beds etc. as well as pots, pans, crockery and food stored in a personal or communal gyp room.
+Fridges, whether communal or personal, must also be emptied of all of your items.
 Students who have permission to keep their room for NRO are advised to move their belongings from the communal gyp room into their room when they leave College for the vacation.
 Students must not leave their belongings in another student's room/gyp room for collection at a later date.

-When clearing the room, any items to be thrown away must be placed in bags and left in the room ready for disposal; black bags for general waste and clear bags for recycling.
-Students should request bags from their bedmaker a few days before their departure date.
+When clearing a room, items to be thrown away must be placed in appropriately coloured bags and left in the room; black bags for general waste and clear bags for recycling.
+Students should request bags from their bedmaker a few days before their departure date if necessary.
 All bottles and cans for recycling must be emptied, washed out and squashed prior to placing in the clear bags.
 Cardboard boxes must also be emptied and flattened.
 Do not overfill bags.
-If excessive rubbish is left in a room after it has been vacated, an extra service charge will be made.
+Where rubbish is not bagged correctly and is simply left in a room, an additional service charge of £25 will be made.

-If the College needs to dispose of a student's electrical equipment (such as computers/monitors/TVs/etc.) a charge per item will be incurred for disposal.
+If the College needs to dispose of a student's electrical equipment (such as computers/monitors/TVs/etc.) a charge per item of £5 will be made to cover the cost of disposal.
+Small appliance recycling points can be found around Cambridge if you wish to dispose of any item yourself.